 Some surgeries are done under monitored anesthesia care or sedation.
 You receive medicines to relax you and block pain, but you remain either conscious or in an unconscious state from which the team can easily wake you when necessary during surgery.
 This allows for direct feedback from you, which can be extremely important.
 This is often referred to as “awake” surgery and is discussed in more detail below.

-In awake brain surgery, you still receive sedation and pain relief medication from your physician anesthesiologist, who will monitor your blood pressure, heart rate and oxygenation and always remain at your side.
+In awake brain surgery, you still receive sedation and pain relief medication from your anesthesiologist, who will monitor your blood pressure, heart rate, and oxygenation and always remain at your side.
 In addition, your surgeon may give you a local anesthetic to numb your scalp.

-Physician anesthesiologists are also pain management specialists for conditions related to surgery.
-Before the operation, the physician anesthesiologist may ask about your pain tolerance to help gauge how best to manage any post-operative pain, guiding decisions such as the proper narcotics dosage and the feasibility of nonnarcotic pain relief medication.
-The physician anesthesiologist will consult with you after surgery and may adjust your treatment based on the level of pain you are experiencing.
+Anesthesiologists are also pain management specialists for conditions related to surgery.
+Before the operation, the anesthesiologist may ask about your pain tolerance to help gauge how best to manage any post-operative pain, guiding decisions such as the proper narcotics dosage and the feasibility of nonnarcotic pain relief medication.
+The anesthesiologist will consult with you after surgery and may adjust your treatment based on the level of pain you are experiencing.

-Physician anesthesiologists are the most highly skilled medical experts in anesthesia care, pain management and critical care medicine.
+Anesthesiologists are the most highly skilled medical experts in anesthesia care, pain management, and critical care medicine.
 They have the education and training that, in some circumstances, can mean the difference between life and death.